manujoz/mjo-litui/docs/mjo-image.md

 ## Error Handling

-The component automatically displays a placeholder when image loading fails:
+The component automatically displays a placeholder when image loading fails and emits appropriate events:

 ```ts
 import { LitElement, html } from "lit";